staralt/dxgkrnl-dkms/README.md

 # GPU-P (dxgkrnl) on Hyper-V Linux with Latest Kernel

+[dxgkrnl] is a DirectX driver integrated into the WSL2 Linux kernel.

 This project makes it simple to use GPU-P on Linux with the latest kernel VM.

-[dxgkrnl] is a DirectX driver integrated into the WSL2 Linux kernel.
-However, it is only included in the WSL2 kernel.
-This project ports it to the regular Linux kernel.

 ### Available on